visserle/AnkiOps/README.md

 - High-performance processing using hashing: handles thousands of cards across hundreds of decks in mere seconds
 - Serialize entire collections to JSON format for automated AI processing

-> [!NOTE]
->AnkiOps reads note types exclusively from your local `note_types/` directory. `ankiops init` ejects default note types as bootstrap files; those local files are then the only source of truth and can be modified as needed.

 ## Getting Started